Best Tips to Secure Your WordPress Web Site

 While original content, well-established visual design, and customer servicing play an important role, so does the general security of your WordPress platform.
-The safety of your WordPress site is important for several reasons, including but not limited to:
+The safety of your WordPress site is essential for several reasons, including but not limited to the following:

 - Provide a sense of security, safety, and trust to your B2C/B2B stakeholders

-- A greater sense of control of your website and easier data management
+- A greater understanding of the control of your website and easier data management

 - Up-to-date knowledge of current security threats and cybersecurity risks